 Experience some of Cape Town’s beautiful ocean on a sea kayak.
 Simons Town is a rich historical area and has stunning views over False Bay.
 It is also home to the naval base as well as boat and yacht lovers.

 There is no better way to get adventurous and get a good workout, than paddling this beautiful bay on a kayak.
-It’s even more fun with the wind and waves.
+You’ll find that your ocean adventure is even more fun with the wind and waves!

 About the Author

 Hi!
 I’m Bianca, from Cape Town, South Africa, and MyWildEarth.
 From a young age, the world inspired me.

 Different cultures, exotic food, new adventures, and ever-changing landscapes, are what make my soul explode.
 I love to share my stories so others know that the life they seek is not beyond their reach.